richchapler/AzureSolutionsDocumentation/curricula/SQL_PerformanceOptimization.md

 <!-- ------------------------- ------------------------- -->

 #### Data Ingestion Pipeline Tuning
-…focuses on optimizing external data movement into SQL using scalable, cloud-native tools
+...focuses on optimizing external data movement into SQL using scalable, cloud-native tools

 - **Azure Data Factory (ADF)**: adjust parallelism settings, use `COPY INTO`, and enable compression for faster ingestion
 - **PolyBase**: enables parallel imports from flat files or external sources; best used for structured files (CSV, Parquet)